h2oai/h2o-tutorials/tutorials/hive_import/Hive.md

 	 hadoop jar h2odriver.jar -libjars $HIVE_CP -nodes 3 -mapperXmx 4g
 	 ```

-After H2O is running on Hadoop data from the Hive databases can be pulled into H2O using the ``import_hive_table` function.
+After H2O is running on Hadoop, data from the Hive databases can be pulled into H2O using the ``import_hive_table` function.

 ## Putting it all together